Artoriuz/ArtCNN/ONNX/Experiments/README.md

 # SAFE
 Same as the normal models but trained with anime frames only (normal models have some fanarts in the dataset as well).

+# DCT
+Same as the normal models but trained with the difference between the DCTs as the loss function.

+# DFT
+Same as the normal models but trained with the difference between the DFTs as the loss function.

+# MSSIM
+Same as the normal models but trained with MAE+MS-SSIM as the loss function.

+# MSMAE
+Same as the normal models but trained with MAE at various scales as the loss function.

+# DCT_MAE
+Same as the normal models but trained with MAE+DCT as the loss function.

 # DEINT
 1x deinterlacer model that receives even lines and outputs odd lines.